equalizedigital/accessibility-checker/README.txt

 == Changelog ==

+= 1.2.14 =
+* Show Open Issues and Ignore Log admin pages to users with ignore permissions bug fix

 = 1.2.13 =
 * Show Open Issues and Ignore Log admin pages to users with ignore permissions
 * Fix bug when post types setting was blank